realnghon/OpenDify/README_EN.md

 Make sure to modify the `base_url` to your service address, and modify the `api_key` and `model` parameters as needed.

 Run the `test.py` file.
 If the result is output correctly, it means that the service has started successfully.

-## API Key Configuration

-You need to configure the Dify API key in the environment variable `VALID_API_KEYS`.